Mapping Capabilities

 Combine multiple input fields into a single output field.
 Connect each input to the same output port to build a composite expression.

-For outputs that need custom logic, select the output field to open the expression editor.
+For outputs that need custom logic, select the output field to focus the expression bar.
 The editor provides completion support.
 Start typing a field reference or function name, and use the suggestions to compose the expression.
-To insert an input value, select the corresponding input field while the editor is active.
+While interacting with the editor, select input fields to insert them at the current cursor position.

 Convert and map